ibm-cloud-docs/cis/glb-origin-pools.md

 Origins with weight `0` do not receive any traffic for this pool.
 However, session affinity might still override this until all sessions are closed.
 If the origin is a member in another pool, it might still receive traffic for that pool.

-For example, an origin pool is setup with 3 origins that have the following weights: origin-A: 0.4, origin-B: 0.3, and origin-C: 0.3.
+For example, an origin pool is set up with 3 origins that have the following weights: origin-A: 0.4, origin-B: 0.3, and origin-C: 0.3.

 * Initially, all origins are healthy.
 The amount of traffic each origin receives is: origin-A: 40%, origin-B: 30%, and origin-C: 30%.
 * Then origin-A turns critical and it no longer receives traffic.
 The remaining origins have the same weight, and so traffic is distributed evenly, each receiving 50%.